Facetting.

 An encyclopedic description of the mast-and-quill bench tool used to cut flat facets on gemstone preforms.

-Contents · general reference
+Contents · 20 entries

 About this entry